-“The capital of the poor man” will be a series of historical examinations by Brad MacGowan that will be published to the web as they are written.
-At this time, the first three are available here.
+“The capital of the poor man” is a series of historical examinations by Brad MacGowan that will be published to the web as they are written.
+At this time, the first four are available here.

 The capital of the poor man is his health.

 The interest which he receives upon his capital is the wages of each day's labor. . . .